 What to do this week

-- Search for your business on Google.
-Note what competitors appear above you and what they have that you don't.
+Note who ranks above you and what they have that you don't.
+Reviews, photos, schema, a specific service page.

-If you need a website that's built for local search from day one, see Pacavita website packages.
+If you need a website built for local search from day one, see Pacavita website packages.